LonamiWebs/Telethon/readthedocs/extra/developing/project-structure.rst

 which outgoing messages should be sent (how to encode their length and their body, if they're further encrypted).

-For now, all connection modes make use of the ``extensions/tcpclient``, a C#-like ``TcpClient`` to ease working with sockets in Python.
-All the ``TcpClient`` know is how to connect through TCP and writing/reading from the socket with optional cancel.

 Auto-generated code
 *******************